pillar-markup/pillar/README.md

 LICENSE  README.md  appveyor.yml  archetypes  ==>>build<<==  download.sh  scripts  src
 ```

+#### Current versions

+- Most Pharo booklets are using 7.4.1
+- 7.5.0 is stable (most tests green except two from booktester - will be addressed soon).
+We have to check whether 7.5.0 supports old style columns (which where a kind of half-baked hardcoded environment).

 #### Getting an older version

 - *v5.0:* Pillar 5 is released for Pharo5 and versionned on [SmalltalkHub](http://smalltalkhub.com/#!/~Pier/Pillar).